prt459/Arduino_si5351_VFO_Controller_Keyer/README.md

 # vk3hn_VFO_controller
 A PLL VFO/controller for a multi-band SSB/CW transceiver, targeting Arduino Nano and si5351.
-The VFO main script is SP_VFO_Controller.ino.
+The script is SP_VFO_Controller.ino.
+An initialiser script must be executed once to initialise EEPROM.

 This script has been used for a number of homebrew transceiver, receiver and transmitter projects at VH3HN, each using the Arduino Nano/si5351 combination.
 All these projects share this common script.
 By using a common script, a bug fixed or parameter changed is done once, in one place only, and gets deployed the next time a particuar transceiver's Arduino is flashed.

 'SP_' stands for Summit Prowler.
 Summit Prowlers are scratch-built QRP tranceivers I have been building for SOTA activations since 2017.
 The fourth, fifth and sixth rigs in this series are all multiband SSB/CW single conversion (high-side VFO) superhets.
 SP_VFO_Controller.ino is the VFO/controller script for all of these rigs, and other projects as well.